craigkj/campaign/rules.md

 Additional rerolls can be purchased at a cost of 2 Requisition Points each.

 **thematic exceptions can be made with a good explanation!*

+- **5) "Marked for Greatness" at the end of battle is selected by opponent**

+*Reminder: This is the unit that gains extra experience at the end of a battle*

+The unit should be selected by the opponent as a "Unit of the match".
+The one that did the best/coolest/most-thematic thing, not just the unit that wants a cool upgrade the most.

 How do I get started?
 ---